alexdevero/alex-devero-blog/blog-archives/archive-18/24-12-18--getting-started-with-php-the-easy-way-pt2.md

 </html>
 ```

-## Epilogue: Getting started with PHP - The Easy Way Pt2
+## Epilogue: Getting Started with PHP the Easy Way Pt2

 Congratulations!
 You've just finished the second part of this mini series about PHP.
 Today, you've learned about conditional statements, or the `if else`, `elseif` and `switch`.
 Then, you've learned about `while`, `do-while`, `for` and `foreach` loops.
 At the end, you've also learned about `break`, `continue`, `include` and `require` statements.
 What's next?